smokeballdev/api-docs/docs/documentation/b-Changelog.md

 ### February 2024
 - **Fees**: Added `CreatedFromActivityId` to GET endpoint.
-- **Fees**: Resolve issues where StaffId could cause PATCH failures
+- **Fees**: Resolved issues where StaffId could cause PATCH failures
 - **Webhooks**: Added `files.updated` event type which is triggered against a matter.
 Use the cursor returned to rereive the updates files via the files API.

 ### January 2024